-These Condensed Consolidated Interim Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and in particular International Accounting Standard ("IAS") 34 (Interim Financial Reporting) as issued by the International Accounting Standards Board.
+These condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and in particular International Accounting Standard ("IAS") 34 (Interim Financial Reporting) as issued by the International Accounting Standards Board.

-These Condensed Consolidated Interim Financial Statements have been prepared using the same accounting policies as those used in the Company's most recent annual consolidated financial statements.
-These Condensed Consolidated Interim Financial Statements do not include all of the disclosures included in the Company's annual consolidated financial statements.
-Accordingly, these should be read in conjunction with the Company's most recent annual consolidated financial statements.
+These condensed consolidated interim financial statements have been prepared using the same accounting policies as those used in the Company's most recent annual condensed consolidated interim financial statements and do not include all of the disclosures included in the Company's annual condensed consolidated interim financial statements.
+Accordingly, these should be read in conjunction with the Company's most recent annual condensed consolidated interim financial statements.